 This report was written in 1965 as a product of the Upper Colorado River Commission.
 The purpose of the report was to assess the supplies available from the Colorado River for use in the Lower Basin and the sufficiency of those supplies to meet the needs of the Lower Basin under Supreme Court decisions.
-The report provides an examination of hydrology and usage in 1965 and determines that the river will not support the usage at that time.
+This report is one of several examples that provide an examination of hydrology and usage in 1965 and determines that the river will not support the usage at that time.
 The report is available here.